dgrisham/dgrisham.github.io/assignments/haskell/6-calculator_2/README.md

     `Error: Function f expects 2 args, got 1.`.
 -   Support default values for function arguments, e.g. `f(x := 0) := x + 1`
     (here, `f()` would evaluate to `1` and `f(1)` would evaluate to `2`).
--   Make the expression evalauation lazy, rather than strict.
+-   Make the expression evaluation lazy, rather than strict.
 If you do this, you also have to decide whether you want to use *static* or *dynamic* lexical scoping -- the latter is more difficult to implement, but will get you more points.

 Feel free to ask about any of these if you have questions, or let me know of any ideas you come up with!